Discover Berlin’s Modernist Bauhaus Heritage

 - Form follows function.

-- Simplify design elements to their essential forms.
+- Simplify design elements down to the simple forms.

-- Embrace modern materials and industrial production techniques.
+- Use modern material and industrial manufacturing method.

 - Focus on practicality and usability.